raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 Moreover, a promise that doesn't hold a value or an exception, can change to hold a value or an exception.

 A promise that doesn't hold anything is said to be *pending*.
-When a promise that holds nothing changes to hold something it is said to *resolve* or to *be resolved*.
+When a promise that holds nothing changes to hold something it is said to *resolve*, to *be resolved*, or to *become resolved*.
-In particular, a promise that resolves to hold a value is said to be *fulfilled* whereas a promise that resolves to hold an exception is said to be *rejected*.
+In particular, a promise that resolves to hold a value is said to *fulfill*, to be *fulfilled*, or to *become fulfilled* whereas a promise that resolves to hold an exception is said to *reject*, to be *rejected*, or to *become rejected*.

 The Lwt library provides a way to introspect the state of promise: